ylhyra/ylhyra_content/not_data/content/explanations/Resources/Resources.md

 ==Online teachers==

 *[https://www.italki.com/teachers/icelandic?from%5B0%5D=IS Icelandic teachers on iTalki].
-Classes are around {{usd|3000}} per hour.
+Classes are around ISK 3,000 per hour.
-*[https://www.mimir.is/is/nam/icelandic-1 Mímir], classroom – 36 classes for around {{usd|46000}}.
+*[https://www.mimir.is/is/nam/icelandic-1 Mímir], classroom – 36 classes for around ISK 46,000.
 If you live in Iceland and are a part of a labour union, the classes will be subsidized.
 Online classes start in September and in January.

 ==Language exchange==